-Another KPI to look at is the time it takes for raw materials to be turned into finished goods.
+Another KPI is the time it takes for raw materials to be turned into finished goods.
 By tracking this metric, a COO can improve the efficiency of the production line and increase revenue.
-A short cycle time will allow a company to implement new and innovative solutions quickly.
+A short cycle time will allow a company to quickly implement new and innovative solutions.

-A COO should consider the company’s specifics to make the proper KPI selection.
+A COO should consider the company’s specifics to select the proper KPI.
 While some metrics may be helpful in a whole company, others are specific to a department or functional group.
 For example, throughput may be relevant to the entire business, but most will be focused on a particular operational area.
 A good rule of thumb is to use an 80/20 formula: 80% of the metrics should be at the departmental level and 20% at the enterprise level.

 A KPI should also be understandable by employees.
 It should include a detailed explanation of using the data to improve performance.
 However, without effective follow-up, a KPI can be useless.
 Follow-up is essential for improving team performance and determining whether targets must be adjusted.

 KPIs should be specific and critical to the operation of the business.
 Having hundreds of metrics can be counterproductive and expensive.
 It also takes time and resources to keep track of them.
 Additionally, it’s essential to choose a reliable raw data feed.
 Otherwise, there may be errors and unexpected changes that can reduce confidence in KPIs.
 It may even make employees feel they have little control over them.

 Financial KPIs are essential to the role of a COO.
 Financial data can improve business planning and determine if a new strategy is needed.
 It can also be used to evaluate the impact of strategic initiatives.
 There are many different types of financial KPIs.